meowsbits/sfagenda/README.md

 		+ Who's going to be in charge of this?
 		+ When should it be done by?

-	- Q: We need to set up Circle CI.
+	- We need to set up Circle CI.
 		+ How do we handle the billing?
 		+ Who's going to be in charge of this?
 		+ When should it be done by?

-	- Q: We need to set up Appveyor.
+	- We need to set up Appveyor.
 		+ How do we handle the billing?
 		+ Who's going to be in charge of this?
 		+ When should it be done by?

-	- Q: We need to set up a builds site (or cloud storage in general).
+	- We need to set up a builds site (or cloud storage in general).
 		+ Shall this tie-in with a UI at a team website at a page like `/builds`?
 			* Who's going to be in charge of this?
 			* When should it be done by?